iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> Seems to resort back to the covid 2 project but hasnt completed any calcs in the last few months (Amazon Fire left on charge).
+Selection of other projects seems to get overwritten.
+Uninstalled, sorry.<br> :date: __2021-05-18 19:46:21__

+> Great app & concept.
+Recently doesn't seem to work.
+Can run all night and not do a single calculation.
+Has been that way for a couple months now.<br> :date: __2021-05-14 09:26:55__

 > It's a fantastic concept.
 But for all the hours I ran the app I got 3 calculations done in 20 hours I think.
 I don't feel I'm contributing, more than I'm just destroying the life of my phone.<br> :date: __2021-05-11 01:05:22__